 Own your successes.
 People who suffer from Impostor Syndrome don’t internalize successes.
 They are more likely to attribute their successes to luck or help received from others.
 Disagree with Nike here: Just DON’T do it.
 Own your successes.
 They are YOURS, even if you got a little bit lucky or had help from others.
 Certainly thank others for their help and give credit where credit is due—even if a little of it came from Lady Luck.
 But take your credit as well.
 You did it and you deserve the praise and acknowledgement.

 Own your thoughts.
 Impostor syndrome thrives on self-criticism.
 The more you find fault with yourself and your performance, the more you create a fertile field in which impostor syndrome can take root and flourish.
 Unfortunately, we are “wired” to remember the negative more than the positive.
 Why?
 It is part of our evolutionary history.
 Negative experiences can have more severe, life-threatening survival consequences than positive ones.
-Not remembering your negative experience with the lion that chased you can have more disastrous consequences than no remembering that these berries tasted pretty good.
+Not remembering your negative experience with the lion that chased you can have more disastrous consequences than not remembering that those berries tasted pretty good.
 So we tend to dwell on and relive our negative experiences.
 It is our brain’s way of trying to keep us safe.

 Understand what those feelings are for.
 Anxiety, fear of success, fear of failure, fear of being unmasked as a fraud—these are all very unpleasant feelings.
 And they are supposed to be.
 In moderation, they motivate you to do something.
 Look at it this way: Why do babies cry?
 Because that noise is so unpleasant that it forces mom or dad to do something about it.
 The question is what do you do?

 Accept that everyone everywhere—no matter how successful—experiences the self-doubt that underlies impostor syndrome.
 It is part and parcel of becoming accomplished and successful.
 There is nothing unusual or wrong about feeling these things.
-Leave no cognitive space for them to grow, and regain control of your life and your future.
+Leave no cognitive space for them to grow, and you willl regain control of your life and your future.

 Posted Oct 3, 2013